Buy Now, Pay Later Installment Payments — Is All That Glitters Gold?

 Alexis Damen

-Alexis Damen is the Head of Content at MONEI.
-She loves breaking down complex topics about payments, e-commerce, and retail to help merchants succeed (with MONEI as their payments partner, of course).
+Alexis Damen is a former Shopify merchant turned content marketer.
+Here, she breaks down complex topics about payments, e-commerce, and retail to help you succeed (with MONEI as your payments partner, of course).